diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 If the active namenode fails, the standby can take over very quickly (`in a few tens of seconds`) because it has the latest state available in memory: both the latest edit log entries and an up-to-date block mapping. `The actual observed failover time` will be longer in practice (`around a minute or so`), because the system needs to be conservative in deciding that the active namenode has failed.

 ##### Failover and fencing
-The transition from the active namenode to the standby is managed by a new entity in the system called the failover controller.
+The transition from the active namenode to the standby is managed by a new entity in the system called the **failover controller**.

 Failover may also be initiated manually by an administrator, for example, in the case of routine maintenance.
 This is known as a graceful failover, since the failover controller arranges an orderly transition for both namenodes to switch roles.